Systematic Discovery of Runge-Kutta Methods through Algebraic Varieties: Optimization over an Algebraic Variety

 For this reason, in addition, we save the points $\tilde{x}$ such that $\mathcal{H}_{j+1}(\tilde{x})<\epsilon_{j+1}$, i.e we save the elements $\tilde{x}\in \epsilon(X_j)$ such that $\tilde{x}\in \epsilon(X_{j+1})$.
 Those feasible solutions are the suggested starting points for the evolutionary algorithm of the next cycle.

 These information can be used for any optimization over the variety $X$.
-In fact, in the end of the algorithm, we run the last optimizzation over the feasible points of $\epsilon(X_c)=\epsilon(X)$ minimizing the function $\mathcal{G}$.
+In fact, in the end of the algorithm, we run the last optimization over the feasible points of $\epsilon(X_c)=\epsilon(X)$ minimizing the function $\mathcal{G}$.

 Since we work in a real field and since the $N$ and $m$ are large enough to make impossible the analytic computation of the local parameterizations $\theta_{i}: \rea^{d_i} \rightarrow U_i$ (with $X=\cup_{i\in I} U_i$), then the use of the EAs is fully justified.